 of global transformation:

-Since 1995 Mary has been delivering world-class leadership and organizational development programs in public, private and not-for-profit organisations across sectors.
-She specializes in working with business, spiritual and political leaders in countries emerging out of violent conflict.
+Mary is CEO of Impact Solutions International.
+Since 1995 Mary has been delivering world-class leadership and organizational development programs in public, private and not-for-profit organisations across multiple sectors.
+Over the past 10 years Impact Solutions specialized in working with business, spiritual and political leaders in countries emerging out of violent conflict.
+Her time now is spent developing the consciousness of leaders in a variety of high quality programs.

-In her book, The Final Act of Grace, Mary shares her personal account of life, death, love and grief.
-With courage and candour she delves into the discomfort of our darkest moments, braving our death-phobic culture to take readers on a journey of how to master a peaceful death.
+In her award-winning book, The Final Act of Grace, Mary shares her personal account of life, death, love and grief.
+With courage and candour she delves into discomfort, braving our death-phobic culture to take readers on a journey of how to master a peaceful death.

 Clients Mary has worked with include: